 The Breakthrough initiative will teach the cohorts the skills and techniques of comics in order to empower them to tell their own personal stories of living in Britain.
 This will include several workshops and remote one-to-one mentoring leading to them completing their first finished comic strip.
 Ultimately these stories will be collected into an anthology providing a revealing snapshot of life in Britain today.

-At the end of the initiative participants will be invited to LICAF 2020 on the 16-18 October 2020 (tbc).
+At the end of the initiative participants will be invited to LICAF 2020 from 9-11 October 2020.
 Their travel, two nights’ accommodation and evening meals will be paid for by the initiative.

 The project will be overseen by the Lakes International Comic Arts Festival founder and Director Julie Tait.
 Tait has been running the festival for over 6 years and has seen attendance grow year-on-year whilst also developing partnerships with associated organisations around the world from USA, Finland, and Belgium to India, Japan and Australia.
 Administration will be run by LICAF Festival Manager Carole Tait who has worked on the festival for 3 years.